jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

 * By default 'Auto Deposit Mailbox' is set to user's personal mailbox

 .. note::
-   User will have option to select auto deposit mailbox in invitation email under mailbox select menu.
+   User has an option to select auto deposit mailbox in invitation email under mailbox select menu.